antonycourtney/tabli/README.md

 3. Clicking on the close icon in the upper right of a window header will close that window and all its tabs.
 A close icon will also appear when rolling over individual tabs within a window summary.
 Clicking the close icon for an individual tab will close that tab.

+4. Clicking the checkbox in the upper left corner of a window summary of a window that hasn't yet been bookmarked will *bookmark* that window and all its tabs.
+Bookmarking a window saves all of the currently open tabs in that window to a folder that you name using Chrome's existing bookmarks facility, and associates that folder with the window.
+This makes it easy to restore a bookmarked window and all of its tabs in a later browsing session, or to revert a bookmarked window back to its original state.
-4. Clicking the checkbox in the upper left corner of a window will toggle whether or not that window is *Bookmarked*.
-When a window is first bookmarked, you will be presented with a dialog to give the window a meaningful name.
-The current open tabs will all be bookmarked along with the window, and the window will then appear in the list of Bookmarked Windows.
-The blue check mark next to an individual tab indicates whether or not the particular tab is bookmarked.
-Clicking the checkbox will add or remove a bookmark for that tab.
+The blue check mark next to an individual tab within a window summary indicates whether or not the particular tab is bookmarked.
+Clicking the checkbox next to a tab will add or remove a bookmark for that tab.
+If a window has been bookmarked, clicking on the bookmark checkbox for the window will remove the bookmark folder for the window and all its tabs.

 5. Clicking the "Revert" button on a bookmarked window will discard the current state of a window and revert back to the set of explicitly bookmarked tabs.
-This is useful when bookmarked windows are used for organizing reference documentation, and the window state drifts considerably while researching a particular issue.
+This is useful when bookmarked windows are used for organizing reference documentation and the window state drifts substantially over a browsing session.

 ### Getting Started and Best Practice